krokedil/klarna-checkout-for-woocommerce/readme.txt

 Klarna Checkout works for merchants in Sweden, Finland, Norway, Germany, Austria, the Netherlands, UK and United States.

-= Where can I find Klarna Checkout for WooCommerce documentation? = For help setting up and configuring Klarna Payments for WooCommerce please refer to our [documentation](https://docs.krokedil.com/collection/121-klarna-checkout/).
+= Where can I find Klarna Checkout for WooCommerce documentation? = For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/collection/121-klarna-checkout/).

 = Are there any specific requirements? =
 * WooCommerce 3.0 or newer is required.